Posted on: Feb. 25, 2015

 The problem with very low frequency sound is that you need speakers the size of a wardrobe or an unusually good set of headphones.
 The best results in practice can often be obtained with a good set of in-ear buds that are well screwed into your ears.
 However, you can use our free QuickRecord software utility to play-back at a higher speed.

 We would usually use a x3 or x5 speed increase to shift a hum at perhaps 40Hz up to 120Hz or above where you can clearly hear hums etc. whilst using kit that ordinary mortals can afford… Install the utility, open a wav file and hit play.
 Pause, click the button next to play and select your preferred speed, un-pause to listen further.
 Email or call us if you’d like a copy of QuickRecord – email@example.com.
 Note: QuickRecord usually runs fine in Windows 7 or 10, but it is supplied “as-is” with no support.

 Alternatively, you can download the open source Audacity software which allows you to achieve something similar.

 Here, after loading the sound file into Audacity, I’ve selected “Effects” and “Change Speed”, and a 200% increase which will double the frequency on playback (the file duration displayed is halved to match).
 Don’t save the file!

 Contact us if you need help with analysis of a specific problem or the interpretation of results.
-The most common causes of low frequency noise problems are fans, chillers, burners, compressors etc. We have developed low cost, elegant engineering noise control measures for all of these sources – see this wide range of environmental noise control case studies.
+Or you can simply email sample recordings or data to us (remote diagnosis and control - a no-cost service) The most common causes of low frequency noise problems are fans, chillers, burners, compressors etc. We have developed low cost, elegant engineering noise control measures for all of these sources – take a look at a range of environmental noise diagnosis and control case studies.